duchangyu/client-timeliner-view.and.data.api/README.md

 ##Setup/Usage Instructions

-Program Workflow

-* _layout.shtml designs the layout of the page
-* Timeliner_new_ui.js implements the layout and workflow
-* HomeController.cs gets the token in server side, and send to client
-* Timeliner_new_ui.js loads the prepared model, by the token, displays it
+You can use the demo desktop sample to upload model to get the urn or take advantage of the "functions reserved for other workflows" in HomeController.cs

 * Get your consumer key and secret key at https://developer.autodesk.com/
 * Upload a model to viewing service.

-      you can use the demo desktop sample to upload model to get the urn or you can take advantage of the "functions reserved for other workflows" in HomeController.cs

-Demo Workflow:

 * Build the sample and browse to the website with Chrome or Firefox.
 You may need to clean up cache of browser before running
 * Click [Load Model] to list the model tree
 * Click any model item to isolate the corresponding object in viewer